timdwilson/typeahead-mvc-model/README.md

 ![Alt text](https://raw.githubusercontent.com/timdwilson/typeahead-mvc-model/master/doc/images/remove.png)

-12. For model.Name, we need to change the control from EditorFor to AutocompleteFor.
-We also need to specify the key field, the method that Typeahead will call to get the people.
-The last parameter is false which will not have this field get the focus when the page is opened.
+12. We need to change the control from EditorFor to AutocompleteFor.
+We also need to specify the property name, property key field, the method that Typeahead will call to get the lookup values and keys.
+The last parameter is false which will keep this field from stealing the focus when the page is loaded.

 ````html
 @Html.AutocompleteFor(model => model.Name, model => model.PersonId, "GetPeople", "HelloWorld", false)